Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel approach for assessing the behaviour of the optimal objective function of a problem whose constraint coefficients can linearly vary within a given interval $[\underline{\lambda}, \overline{\lambda}]$.
+In this paper, we propose a novel approach for assessing the behaviour of the optimal objective function of a problem whose constraint coefficients can linearly vary within a given interval $[\lambda_1, \lambda_2]$.
 This approach consists of building bounds around the optimal objective function.
 Building bounds provide strong guarantees on the objective function and helps identify problematic behaviours in the objective that can otherwise be missed.

-We present bounding methods based on robust optimization and Lagrangian relaxations derived in three groups of methods, one that computes constant bounds, the other variables bounds depending on $\lambda$ and finally, envelope bounds.
-We benchmark these methods against a sampling protocol and highlight the efficiency of the bounding approach in terms of precision, availability and timing.
-For most problems, the bounding methods provide a high precision, a timing lower than the sampling approach and up to $80\%$ availability.
-In particular, the bounding methods, robust envelope, robust yzflat, robust fixed slope pairwise and robust variable left and right outperform the other methods on all three metrics.
+We present bounding methods based on robust optimization, coefficient-wise reformulation and Lagrangian relaxations.
+The robust methods are derived in three groups of methods, one that computes constant bounds, the other variable bounds depending on $\lambda$ and finally, envelope bounds.
+We benchmark all methods and highlight the efficiency of the bounding approach in terms of precision, availability and timing.
+For most linear and MILP problems, the bounding methods provide a high precision for little computational time.
+In particular, the coefficient-wise bounding method often offers an interesting tradeoff between precision and timing.
+However, we also showed that when the uncertainty term $\lambda$ impacts equality constraints in Linear Programming, the bounding methods do not perform well leaving room for improvement and further research for that particular dataset.
+A summary of when to use each bounding method is provided in Figure \ref{fig:decision_tree}.

-In the benchmark, we also prove that splitting the interval in equal subintervals can increase the accuracy and availability of a given bound and used this result to propose an iterative algorithm.
-The iterative algorithm uses a lower bound and an upper bound and iteratively refines the gap between the two by dividing the interval and reapplying the methods.
-We benchmark this algorithm against the same sampling approach on the three metrics.
-We show that the best combination of bounds can achieve a relative error of less than $0.25$ in the same time as the one required by the sampling approach.
-However, the iterative approach has an availability lower than $55\%$ in that amount of time.
-This can be improved by using more bounds concurrently.
+We propose a spatial branch and bound algorithm.
+It uses a lower and an upper bounding method and iteratively refines the gap between the two by dividing the interval and reapplying the methods.
+We benchmark using the coefficient-wise method to compute upper and lower bounds and showed that with 70 points equivalent computation we can achieve very small errors.